Sean Power (actor): 1995-2001

-Power landed the eponymous role of ‘’Stuck‘’ in David Rubinoff's one-man show based on the beat poets.
+Power landed the eponymous role of Jack in ‘’Stuck‘’ in David Rubinoff's one-man show based on the beat poets.
 The play Stuck brought Power to HERE theatre in New York where he soon moved to the Lower East Side and subsequently developed a solid working relationship with Ellen Stewart of La MaMa.

 While at La MaMa, Power starred in a number of productions, most notably the original and remount of Jews And Jesus by Oren Safdie.
 Also under Ellen Stewart he wrote and directed Lady/Speak/Easy, set in Harlem, and based on the life and music of Billie Holiday.
 The cast included musicians Bemshi Shearer (as Lady Day), bass player Theo Wilson (son of Billie's piano player Teddy Wilson), Jeremy Pelt on Trumpet, Ed Swanston (ex- piano for Louis Armstrong), Kalil Madi (ex-drummer for Billie Holiday) and Michael 'Smallchange' Johnson(Lemon Bucket), who was also musical director.
 During this time in New York, Power played the title role in the Irish Repertory Theatre’s production of The Shadow of A Gunman, and starred in The Irish Arts production’s Celtic Tiger Me Arse directed by Neal Jones, Rinty and Paddywack; and played Murph in the Second Stage production of The Indian Wants the Bronx, and Prince Hal in the Gorilla Repertory Theatre Company’s production of Henry IV parts 1 and 2.
 Through his work with the Irish Repertory Theatre, Power was offered the role of Juror number 7 in the Irish premiere of 12 Angry Men by Lane Productions in Dublin, the play ran for 18 months.
 This was followed by the lead role in another Lane production of 44 Sycamore by Bernard Farrell, which ran for 12 months.
 Power's Irish production company Big Papa then co-produced Sam Shepard’s Fool For Love at The New Theatre.

 2005–Present

 Power had his West End debut in Bill Kenright's 2005 production of the Tennessee Williams play The Night of the Iguana alongside Woody Harrelson.
 Initially playing Hank, Power then shared the role of Shannon with Harrelson, and the two alternated midweek over the last three months of the run.
-As part of the centenary productions of Terrence Rattigan in 2011, Power played Mark Walters in In Praise of Love at the Royal & Derngate theatre in Northampton.
+As part of the centenary productions of Terence Rattigan in 2011, Power played Mark Walters in In Praise of Love at the Royal & Derngate theatre in Northampton.
 In 2015, Power returned to the West End to perform juror 7 with Tom Conti, Robert Vaughn and Jeff Fahey in Bill Kenright's production of Twelve Angry Men at the Garrick Theatre.